jineoni/CRP3770/README.md

 #### **3. PM Fare and In-Vehicle Travel Time (IVT) Correlation**

-**Problem**: The PM fare is calculated as Base Fare (600 KRW) + In-Vehicle Travel Time × 150 KRW This created a strong correlation between PM fare and IVT, leading to multicollinearity.
+**Problem**: The PM fare is calculated as Base Fare (600 KRW) + In-Vehicle Travel Time × 150 KRW.
+This created a strong correlation between PM fare and IVT, leading to multicollinearity.
 **Solution**: PM fare was normalized to **KRW per minute** to reduce redundancy and improve interpretability.

 #### **4. Shuttle Bus IVT Intervals**